 Alessandro Di Bussolo - Vatican City

-The Congregation for the Doctrine of the Faith is the first and oldest office among those of the Roman Curia, but its name is linked to a popular notion of a strict Church, recalling institutions such as the Inquisition and the Index.
-Today, in a profoundly different world, what is the mission of the Congregation you head?
+The Dicastery for the Doctrine of the Faith is the first and oldest office among those of the Roman Curia, but its name is linked to a popular notion of a strict Church, recalling institutions such as the Inquisition and the Index.
+Today, in a profoundly different world, what is the mission of the Dicastery you head?